yiliao1022/LASTZ_SV_pipeline/README.md

 ### Firstly, you need the soft-masked genome sequences for both reference and query.
 This can significantly reduce the runing time for Lastz alignment.

 export REF=/your/paths/to/reference

-export QUERY=/your/paths/to/query
+export Sam=/your/paths/to/query

-RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $reference RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $query
+RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $REF RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $Sam

 ### Second, performing the pairwise alignment of reference and query sequences.

-Lastz $reference $query --format=axt --output=$reference.lz
+Lastz $REF $Sam --format=axt --output=$REF.lz

 ### Third, running the SV discovery steps with the bash script.

-export TARGET_name=target
-export Query_name=query

 sh LastzSV.sh